 Although Ricciardo's 11 grands prix for HRT ended without a single point - his best finish was P18 - it was a productive stint given the machinery at his disposal and finally earned him the call up to Toro Rosso to partner Jean-Eric Vergne at the start of 2012.

-Ricciardo was in the points at the first attempt - on his home Australian GP debut no less - with ninth place, although that was the exception rather than the rule in the first half of the season as the small Italian team fell back into near anonymity.
+Ricciardo was in the points at the first attempt - at his home Australian GP debut no less - with ninth place, although that was the exception rather than the rule in the first half of the season as the small Italian team fell back into near anonymity.

 A giant-killing sixth on the grid in Bahrain aside - which in any case unravelled on the first lap of the race - it wasn't until after the summer break in Belgium that Ricciardo hit the heights again when he finished ninth at Spa, a result followed by four further minor top-ten finishes before the season was out.